MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

 By doing this you are copying the tokens and placeholders from the template.
 1. Go to **+New** and create a new email template and name it as you desire and save.
 1. On the new template, go to **</>HTML** and paste the HTML content we copied in the step 2.
 Now close the HTML window and save the template.
-1. In the developer tools window (we opened in step 2) run the following command in the console:
+1. In the developer tools window, run the following command in the console:
- Xrm.Page.getAttribute('msdyn_placeholders').setValue(placeholdersStr)
+    `Xrm.Page.getAttribute('msdyn_placeholders').setValue(placeholdersStr)`
 1. Once run, your new template is similar to the out of the box one and you are free to edit it.

 We are working towards an easier solution for copy and create a template in the upcoming releases.
 Stay tuned to this page for more updates on this topic.